Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 A loan modification permanently changes the terms of your existing mortgage — reducing the interest rate, extending the loan term, deferring principal, or combining these changes — to produce a payment you can sustain.
-For Wisconsin homeowners behind on their mortgage, modification is the primary tool that avoids the state's judicial foreclosure process, which can take 6 to 12 months from complaint through the 12-month redemption period.
+For Wisconsin homeowners behind on their mortgage, modification is the primary tool that avoids the state's judicial foreclosure process under Wis.
+Stat. § 846.10, which requires a circuit court complaint, judgment, and a redemption period before any sheriff's sale can occur.
+Under Wis.
+Stat. § 846.101, the post-judgment redemption period is 6 months for mortgages executed on or after April 27, 2016 (3 months if deficiency waived) or 12 months for pre-2016 mortgages (6 months if deficiency waived).
 The modification programs available to you depend on who owns or insures your loan.

 Wisconsin's major markets — Milwaukee's working-class neighborhoods, Madison's rental conversion pressures, Green Bay's manufacturing economy, Racine and Kenosha's Lake Michigan corridor — all produce homeowners with genuine income hardships that modification programs are designed to address.
 Here is what each program covers.